|Add to your personal catalog|

 - Early Decision II – Application Deadline February 15.
 The Early Decision II (ED II) option is available for those students who decide that Juniata is their top choice after November 15th.
 Once all required materials are received, ED II applicants will receive an admission decision within two weeks.
 If applying for need-based aid, students must complete the FAFSA by February 15th.
 The ED II option is a binding agreement and requires the student to submit a non-refundable $400 deposit two weeks after receipt of a financial planning award.
 Please refer to the Early Decision Information section of the Common Application when deciding whether or not to apply as an ED II candidate.

 - Regular Decision – Application Deadline March 15*.
-Regular Decision notification begins in February on a rolling basis.
+Regular Decision candidates are notified within 4-6 weeks after receiving a completed application.
 Students who are accepted as Regular Decision candidates must submit a non-refundable $400 deposit by May 1 to reserve a space in the entering class.

-Note: Students who wish to be considered for the Juniata Fellows Program should have their application submitted no later than January 1.
+Note: Students who wish to be considered for all additional competitive scholarships should have their application submitted no later than January 1.

 * - Please call the Enrollment Center (814-641-3420) to inquire whether applications are still being accepted beyond the application deadline.